 Senior Preferred is a Medicare Advantage Health Maintenance Organization (HMO) Plan administered by Quartz Health Plan Corporation.
-Senior Preferred has been serving Medicare beneficiaries in our growing service area for nineteen years.
+Senior Preferred has been serving Medicare beneficiaries in our growing service area for twenty years.

-- In 2018, we expanded into 10 additional counties in Iowa and Wisconsin.
+- In 2018, Senior Preferred expanded into 10 additional counties in Iowa and Wisconsin.

 To learn more about our specific service areas and plan options, please return to the home page and select a county of residence, or contact us.